Hidden Integrality and Semi-random Robustness of SDP Relaxation for Sub-Gaussian Mixture Model: Introduction

 \section{Introduction}

-We consider the Sub-Gaussian Mixture Models (SGMMs), where one is given $\num$ random points drawn from a mixture of $\numclust$ sub-Gaussian distributions with different means/centers.
-SGMMs, particularly its special case Gaussian Mixture Models (GMMs), are widely used in a broad range of applications including speaker identification, background modeling and online recommendations systems.
-In these applications, one is typically interested in two types of inference problems under SGMMs: \begin{itemize} \item \textbf{Clustering:} (approximately) identify the cluster membership of each point, that is, which of the $\numclust$ mixture components generates a given point; \item \textbf{Center estimation:} estimate the $\numclust$ centers of a mixture, that is, the means of the $\numclust$ components. \end{itemize} Standard approaches to these problems, such as k-means clustering, typically lead to integer programming problems that are non-convex and NP-hard to optimize~\citep{aloise2009hard,jain2002facility,mahajan2009planar}.
-Consequently, much work has been done in developing computationally tractable algorithms for SGMMs, including expectation maximization \citep{dempster1977em}, Lloyd's algorithm \citep{lloyd1982least}, spectral methods \citep{vempala2004spectral}, the method of moments \citep{pearson1936method}, and many more.
-Among them, convex relaxations, including those based on linear programming (LP) and semidefinite programming (SDP), have emerged as an important approach for clustering SGMMs.
-This approach has several attractive properties: (a) it is solvable in polynomial time, and does not require a good initial solution to be provided; (b) it has the flexibility to incorporate different quality metrics and additional constraints; (c) it is not restricted to specific forms of SGMMs (such as Gaussian distributions), and is robust against model misspecification \citep{peng2005new,peng2007approximating,nellore2015recovery}; (d) it can provide a certificate for optimality.
+We consider the Sub-Gaussian Mixture Model (SGMM), in which one is given $\num$ random points drawn from a mixture of $\numclust$ sub-Gaussian distributions with different means/centers.
+SGMM, particularly its special case the Gaussian Mixture Model (GMM), is widely used in a broad range of applications including speaker identification, background modeling and online recommendation.
+In these applications, one is typically interested in two types of statistical inference problems under SGMM: \begin{itemize} \item \textbf{Clustering:} (approximately) identify the cluster membership of each point, that is, which of the $\numclust$ mixture components generates a given point; \item \textbf{Parameter estimation:} estimate the parameters (e.g., means/centers) of the $\numclust$ components, or the density of the entire mixture. \end{itemize} Standard approaches to these problems, such as k-means clustering, typically lead to integer programming formulations that are non-convex and NP-hard to optimize~\cite{aloise2009hard,jain2002facility,mahajan2009planar}.
+Consequently, much work has been devoted to developing computationally tractable algorithms for SGMM; examples include expectation maximization \cite{dempster1977em}, Lloyd's algorithm \cite{lloyd1982least}, spectral methods \cite{vempala2004spectral}, the method of moments \cite{pearson1936method}, and many more.
+Among them, the convex relaxation methods, including those based on linear programming (LP) and semidefinite programming (SDP), have emerged as a promising approach for SGMM.
+This approach has several attractive properties: (a) it is solvable in polynomial time, and does not require a good initial solution to be provided; (b) it has the flexibility to incorporate different quality metrics and additional constraints; (c) it is not restricted to specific forms of SGMM (such as Gaussian distribution), and is robust against model misspecification \cite{peng2005new,peng2007approximating,nellore2015recovery}; (d) it can provide a certificate for optimality \cite{iguchi2017certify}.